 3. Settlements

 If liability is clear and the insurer acknowledges the extent of your injuries, negotiations can lead to a fair settlement.
-However, if they offer an unreasonably low amount, your lawyer for personal injury may recommend filing a lawsuit to push for a better result.
+However, if they offer an unreasonably low amount, your lawyer may recommend filing a lawsuit to push for a better result.

 Practical Tips to Strengthen Your Case